tobek/laminae/19-lec.md

     >
     > <span class="attribution">--- Rianer Riama Relik <!-- Rainer Maria Rilke --></span>

-summary: The Macula is a pitch-dark blank realm where every shred of light and substance has long since been utilized by the alien and fractal Oriels to build curling spectacular palaces in which they warp their minds and bodies in pursuit of ever more esoteric experiences of beauty.
+summary: The Macula is a pitch-dark blank realm where every shred of light and substance has long since been utilized by the alien and fractal Oriels to build curling, spectacular palaces in which they warp their minds and bodies in pursuit of ever more esoteric experiences of beauty.

 intro: |